Groups Scholars Program

 • Complete FASFA forms by April 15.

-• Meet one-on-one with the Groups Director prior to the Kick-off event.
+• Meet with the Groups Scholars Coordinator prior to the Kick-off event.

-• Attend required summer class meetings: Tuesdays and Thursdays from 9 a.m.-4 p.m.
+• Attend all required summer class meetings: Monday through Friday from 8 a.m. - 5 p.m.

-• Meet with assigned Academic Advising to schedule courses each semester.
+• Meet with Academic Advising to schedule courses each semester.

 Questions?
 Send an email to segroups@iu.edu.